christianaquino/Code39/README.md

 ```

 ## setDisplayText
-Set to TRUE if you want to see the text below the barcode
+Set to TRUE if you want to display the text below the barcode

 ```PHP
 $code39 = new Code39('ABC 123');